See what questions

 A diagnosis of a thyroid disorder may be delayed or missed because some symptoms, such as nervousness, irritability fatigue, weight gain, muscle aches and weakness can be ambiguous and/or mild.
-These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, excessive exercise, lack of exercise, perimenopause, cold ...more misdiagnosis »
+These symptoms can be easily attributed to other conditions, such as excessive coffee drinking, aging, stress, excessive exercise, lack of exercise, perimenopause, cold weather or ...more misdiagnosis »

 Home medical tests possibly related to Thyroid disease:

 Listed below are some combinations of symptoms associated with Thyroid disease, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 There is usually no way to prevent thyroid disorders.
 However, with recognition and treatment, low levels or high levels of thyroid hormone can be returned to normal levels in the body.
 Treatments vary depending on the type of thyroid disorder, a patient's age and medical history and individual factors.

 When combined, certain drugs, medications, substances or toxins may react causing Thyroid disease as a symptom.
 Always advise your doctor of any medications or treatments you are using, including prescription, over-the-counter, supplements, herbal or alternative treatments.

 Some of the comorbid or associated medical symptoms for Thyroid disease may include these symptoms:

 Research the causes of these more general types of symptom:

 Research the causes of related medical symptoms such as: